kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

                 | public.example.com |       | private.example.com |
                 |                    |       |                     |
                 +--------------------+       +---------------------+
                  Client-Facing Server             Backend Server
 ~~~~
-{: #split-mode title="Split Mode Topology"}

-In Split Mode, the provider is *not* the origin server for private
-domains.
-Rather the DNS records for private domains point to the provider,
-but the provider's server just relays the connection back to the
-backend server, which is the true origin server.
-The provider does
-not have access to the plaintext of the connection.
-In principle,
-the provider might not be the origin for any domains, but as
-a practical matter, it is probably the origin for a large set of
-innocuous domains, but is also providing protection for some private
-domains.
-Note that the backend server can be an unmodified TLS 1.3
+{: #topology title="Topology"}

+The client-facing server acts as a proxy between the client and the backend
 server.
+It unprotects the partially-encrypted ClientHello sent by the client
+(see {{esni-transformation}}), and forwards the reconstructed ClientHello as
+well as the following TLS records to the backend server, which is identified
+during the unprotection transformation.
+The client-facing server is also
+responsible for providing the up-to-date ESNI keys should there be a mismatch
+(see {{server-behavior}}).

+The backend server can be a stock TLS 1.3 server.

+The client-facing server and the backend server can be collocated.
+When they are
+not, the communication between these two servers MUST be encrypted (e.g., by
+using VPN) so that it would be unobservable by a third party.

 ## SNI Encryption

 First, the provider publishes a public key and metadata which is used for SNI
-encryption for all the domains for which it serves directly or indirectly (via
+encryption for all the domains for which it serves or proxies.
+This document
-Split Mode).
-This document defines a publication mechanism using DNS, but other
+defines a publication mechanism using DNS, but other mechanisms are also
-mechanisms are also possible.
-In particular, if some of the clients of a private
+possible.
+In particular, if some of the clients of a private server are
-server are applications rather than Web browsers, those applications might have
+applications rather than Web browsers, those applications might have the public
-the public key and metadata preconfigured.
+key and metadata preconfigured.

-When a client wants to form a TLS connection to any of the domains
+When a client wants to form a TLS connection to any of the domains served or
-served by an ESNI-supporting provider, it sends an "encrypted_server_name"
+proxied by an ESNI-supporting provider, it sends an "encrypted_server_name"
-extension, which contains the true extension encrypted under the
+extension, which contains the true server name encrypted under the provider's
-provider's public key.
-The provider can then decrypt the extension
+public key.
+The provider can then decrypt the encrypted server name.
-and either terminate the connection (in Shared Mode) or forward
-it to the backend server (in Split Mode).

 # Publishing the SNI Encryption Key in the DNS {#publishing-key}